WolfpackPSS/wolfpackpss.github.io/_posts/2017-01-23-history-pf-the-pack-prinz-eugen-pt-3.md

 Caxy was the one responsible for the apprehension of the accused.

-It was he who had caught and delivered them up to Xin, after another of their alliance had betrayed their activities.
+It was he who had caught and delivered them up to Xin, after another of the accused's alliance had betrayed their activities.

-What he had found aboard their starship was unnatural.
+What Caxy had found aboard their starship was unnatural.
 An incongruity in the flow of time and space.
 Like a three-dimensional kaleidoscope that was repeatedly overlapping.

 A fracture that the accused had willfully and recklessly sundered in the universe.
-For their own self-glorification.
+For temporal superiority in battle.
+And their own self-glorification.

 It was not something Caxy could attack directly.